ShivaniAgarwal426/hello_world/swoc.md

 <a href="https://www.digitalocean.com/"><img src="https://user-images.githubusercontent.com/70523057/136424151-22514796-46dc-4571-8f30-ec86552293da.png" width="180"></a>
 </div>

+ <br><br><br>

 ### Community Partners by
 <a href="https://gdsc.community.dev/guru-nanak-dev-university-amritsar/"><div align="center"><img src="https://user-images.githubusercontent.com/70523057/136423851-7d683f7f-e724-4d59-8827-8b3f0d848a4a.png" width="400"></div></a>

+<br><br><br>

 ### SWOC provides Internships & Training
 <a href="https://www.linkedin.com/company/internship-training/"><div align="center"><img src="https://user-images.githubusercontent.com/70523057/136423063-c266128d-f760-4e53-9cc7-67a66b29bccb.png" width="400"><br> Click to visit</div></a>

+<br><br><br>

+### Overview
+> The open source initiative Script Winter Of Code runs for three months.   <br>
+> All selected participants will have the opportunity to work on a variety of innovative projects under the supervision of experienced Mentors as part of the process.

+> During the Community Bonding Period, participants can choose a project based on their interests and tech stack, and can communicate with mentors or project admin to learn more about the project.